TCWilliams/lotto-ruiner/README.md

 VueJS app to show lotto results and cost over many games.
 Stops if you win powerball or first division if not playing powerball.

+Cost and average prize amounts obtained from lotto.co.nz

 ## Project setup
 ```